wmaynard/chat-service/README_ADMIN.md

 **Any time you edit a message, your admin token information is logged as the editor.**  This is done so that we can catch misuse of the system.

+An HTTP 400 is returned if the edited message would match the record that exists on the database.
+This functionality can be used by clients to determine if the update was successful or not.

 ## Listing Reports

 Similar behavior to listing messages; you have multiple parameters, which are optional.
 A `reportId` guarantees 0 or 1 result.  `accountId` filters out all reports that don't have an account as either a reporter or a message author in the log.
 With no parameters, all reports will be returned.